 After a private fundraising effort established an endowment, the state approved funding for the center, built in conjunction with the James K. Polk State Office Building and the Tennessee State Museum.

 Prior to the September 1980 dedication, the legislature created the TPAC Management Corporation to oversee the public-private partnership.
 It charged the unique nonprofit organization with providing affordable performance spaces for resident artistic companies and offering educational experiences in the arts for Tennessee school children.

 During that first 1980-81 season, TPAC presented 119 performances for a total attendance of 84,000.
 The center was strengthened by the traditions of TPAC’s first two resident companies: Nashville Symphony, founded in 1946, and Circle Players, a community theater founded in 1949.

 Three professional companies took residence at TPAC within the next five seasons: Nashville Opera, Nashville Repertory Theatre, and Nashville Ballet.

-Nashville is now a major market for Broadway tours at TPAC, and the center also presents a variety of special engagements from iconic performers, musicians, comedians, dance companies, and more.
+Nashville is now a major market for Broadway touring productions, and TPAC presents a variety of special engagements from iconic performers, musicians, comedians, dance companies, and more.

 Nashville Ballet, Nashville Opera, and Nashville Repertory Theatre remain in residence at TPAC, following the 2004 departure of Circle Players and the 2006 construction of a new hall for the Nashville Symphony.